 The general manager went on to add the following two statements:

-“If we look at 2019-20 and beyond, we’re not rebuilding something that was in place in 2019.
+"“If we look at 2019-20 and beyond, we’re not rebuilding something that was in place in 2019.
 We are just trying to keep building.
 A good chunk of players who were on the team last year will be on the team this year, and they really do have a chance to be part of that next winning team.
-We’re just trying to build toward that.”
+We’re just trying to build toward that.”“I’m a fan too.
+I was a fan before I ever did any of this.
+I understand what it feels like to be mad, to be frustrated, to want to see something different, to want to see performance.
+We want to be aware of that, certainly.”"

 This should be a breath of fresh air for Pirate fans.
 So far, I believe Cherington is making an honest effort to get this team back into contention as soon as possible.
 The Marte trade has honestly grown on me.
 Although I would have liked to get back a piece that was closer to MLB ready than either Liover Peguero or Brennan Malone are, both have a very high ceiling and a lot of potential.
 More so than many of the names in the D-Backs system currently.
 Don’t forget that they were able to sign a 16-year-old outfield prospect with the international money they acquired in the deal as well.